Welcome to today's edition of the Rush 24-7 podcast.

 The Chuck Schumers of the world have targeted the producers as the enemy who have got to be taxed into oblivion, who've got to be punished, who've got to be brought up to Congress every now and then and made to sit in front of these blowhards explaining themselves.

-As I have always said, ladies and gentlemen, it seems to me that what ought to happen is that big oil CEOs ought to convene their own hearings and bring up the people like Chuck Schumer, Harry Reid, and Nancy Pelosi.
+As I have always said, ladies and gentlemen, it seems to me that what ought to happen is that big oil CEOs ought to convene their own hearings and bring up the people like Chuck Schumer, Harry Reed, Nancy Pelosi.

-Sit them down and point a finger at them, say, what the hell are you doing getting in the way of the way we run our business?
+Sit them down to point a finger at them, say, what the hell are you doing getting in the way of the way we run our business?

-What are you doing impeding our output in production?
+What are you doing impeding our output and production?

 I'm telling you, when you find laws of supply and demand interrupted and not making sense, somewhere in the mix, you're going to find a bunch of liberals.